 Organoid

 Organoids are a three-dimensional "micro-organ model" that is prepared by self-organization of different types of stem cells and can mimic the structure and function of native organs.
-Compared with the traditional two-dimensional culture model, the organoids can represent the physiological processes of the whole organism, having the advantages of closer to the physiological cell composition and behavior, more stable genome, more suitable for biotransfection and high-throughput screening.
+Compared with the traditional two-dimensional culture model, the organoids can represent the physiological processes of the whole organism, having the advantages of closer to the physiological cell composition and behavior, more stable genome, more suitable for transfection and high-throughput screening.
 Compared with animal models, the operation of organoid models is not only simpler, but they also can be used to study the mechanisms of disease occurrence and development.

 In addition to adult stem cells, pluripotent stem cells, induced stem cells, and embryonic stem cells can also use their ability to self-renew and differentiate to produce organoids.
 To date, three major cell lineages have been developed into organoid culture systems that model tissue structures.
-Although different tissues require specific culture methods, in general, the preparation of organoids is to embed appropriate pluripotent stem cells or progenitor cells of specific tissues in Matrigel or other appropriate extracellular matrix, and the cell culture medium used should contain specific growth factors that enable the medium to mimic the in vivo signals required to maintain a population of stem cells.
+Although different tissues require specific culture methods, in general, the preparation of organoids is to embed appropriate pluripotent stem cells or progenitor cells of specific tissues in appropriate basement membrane matrix or other extracellular matrix, and the cell culture medium used should contain specific growth factors that enable the medium to mimic the in vivo signals required to maintain a population of stem cells.
 Under this growth condition, the embedded cells proliferate and self-organize into a 3D-like organ structure and can be indefinitely passaged and maintained in many systems.
 In addition, these cultures showed a high degree of genetic stability during the passage.
 Up to now, organ-like cultures have been used in a variety of tissues including the intestine, liver, pancreas, kidney, prostate, lung, and brain.

 Applications of Organoid